gi-ev/LNI/README.md

 Quick start:
 Download [lni-author-template.tex](lni-author-template.tex) and edit it in your favorite LaTeX editor.
-You will have to use [bibtex](https://www.ctan.org/pkg/bibtex) as bibliography tool.
+You will have to use [BibTeX](https://www.ctan.org/pkg/bibtex) as bibliography tool.
 In case you want to use [biblatex](https://www.ctan.org/pkg/biblatex), read on in the documentation of this class.

+You should use `pdflatex` as `xelatex` and `lualatex` lack some features of the class file.

 Stable versions are always uploaded to CTAN (https://www.ctan.org/pkg/lni).
 In addition you will find the most recent developer version on GitHub at https://github.com/gi-ev/lni.